Achieving your maximum

 3km Paced intervals...
 4 x 800m with 2min rest, add one per week until 8 x 800m

-Well if you read that, you probably have a few questions, please just ask.
+Well if you have read that, you probably have a few questions, please just ask.